 The latest release of InDesign CC has certainly improved the web and ePublishing design experience for users, with better capabilities for setting up web-friendly layouts and exporting to interactive formats.
 However, Affinity Publisher has put the modern web design process at the heart of its interface.

-Discover how to create a cover for a digital magazine in Affinity Publisher:
+Discover how to create a cover for a digital magazine in Affinity Publisher with this tutorial:

 It’s More Progressive Than InDesign... in Some Ways